 In the year 2000, Tiger Woods became the youngest golfer to win a career Grand Slam, the original Mini ceased production, and the U.S. passed the E-Sign Act (Electronic Signatures in Global and National Commerce) ensuring that electronic signatures can be valid and legally binding.

-Even though 19 years have passed since then, confusion about the legality of eSignatures remains.
+Even though more than 20 years have passed since then, confusion about the legality of eSignatures remains.
 In this post, we’re going to work on clearing up some of the common misconceptions around electronic signatures.

 Federal Laws Regarding eSignatures